imronuke/KOMODO/docs/geom.md

 # %GEOM Card

-This card is used to describe the problem geometry in rectangular coordinate system.
+This card is used to describe the problem geometry in the rectangular coordinate system.
 This card is mandatory.
 The coordinate system used in ADPRES is shown in the following figure

 ![alt text](https://raw.githubusercontent.com/imronuke/KOMODO/master/docs/images/geom_1.png "KOMODO 3D coordinate system")